eik-lib/website/docs/client_app_packages.md

 ### The publish command

-With entrypoints defined in `eik.json` or `package.json`, running the `eik package` command will assemble files (specified by entrypoints) into an archive and upload the archive to the Eik server defined by the `server` field in `eik.json`.
+With entrypoints defined in the Eik config, running the `eik package` command will assemble files (specified by entrypoints) into an archive and upload the archive to the Eik server defined by the `server` field.

 ```sh
 eik package